 You’ll have the freedom to camp right near where you want to be.

 No more being at the mercy of where you can find a hotel or Airbnb.
 With an RV or campervan rental, you can park right close to the action.
 Visiting a National Park?
 Well, now you can camp right inside the park instead of having to drive in daily from a hotel outside the park boundaries.
 Hiking a fourteener in the morning?
 When you rent a campervan or RV, you can wake up at the trailhead or on nearby public land.
 Whatever your outdoor plans are, renting an RV allows you to stay closer to where you want to be.

 You can save money on hotels/lodging.

 When the vehicle that you’re traveling in is your lodging, you won’t need to spend money on hotels or Airbnbs – which could end up saving you money.
-But, this does depend on the type of vehicle you rent and where you stay.
+But, this does depend on the type of camper van rental you get and where you stay.
 Renting a small campervan and staying on public lands will be much cheaper than renting a giant Class A and staying in resort campgrounds, so make sure to plan accordingly with your budget.

 Meet awesome people – both the locals and your campground neighbors.

 Traveling via campervan rental gives you the chance to slow down and really become a part of the places you visit.
 You may end up meeting a lot of interesting people – from the locals in the small towns you pass through, to the friendly neighbors at the next camp site.
 For us, the people we’ve met traveling have been an awesome part of living on the road full time.